 The setup is similar to the Flame Behemoths in that players will be relying on indirect damage caused by secondary effects.
 Both the Jet Mech and Rocket Mech have attacks which create smoke; a persistent tile modifier that nullifies the actions of any unit standing inside it.
 With the addition of the Rocket Mech’s Storm Generator, smoke will damage enemies in much the same way that fire does and thus it makes an effective way of gradually wearing the Vek down.

 However, smoke does not travel with targets like the burning status does and whilst your mechs are immune to damage caused by the Storm Generator, their systems will still shut down whenever they enter a cloud.
 For this reason it is almost impossible to play as this squad without the help of Camila (the pilot who is immune to smoke and webbing) otherwise a map clogged with smoke will be as hard for you to operate in as it will be for the Vek!

-Fortunately Camila is a top tier pilot in her own right mainly because her ability to negate webbing is not recognised by your enemies.
-The Vek will still try to web Camila’s mech which results in a wasted attack for them and more opportunity for you.
-When used with the Rusted Hulks you can reliably place Camilla anywhere, but the high manoeuvrability of the otherwise fragile Jet Mech makes for a natural fit.
-Its range upgrades allow you to make some awesome strafing runs that further enhance the blanket of smoke you’re looking to cultivate and this can be especially useful during the final mission where you’ll regularly be up against five threats at once.
+Fortunately Camila is a top tier pilot because her ability to negate webbing is not recognised by enemies.
+The Vek will still try to web Camila’s mech which results in a wasted attack for them and greater freedom for you.
+When used with the Rusted Hulks you can reliably place Camilla anywhere, but the high manoeuvrability of the otherwise fragile Jet Mech is a natural fit.
+Its range upgrades allow you to make awesome strafing runs that further spread the blanket of smoke.
+This can be especially useful during the final mission where you’ll regularly be facing five threats at once.

-A smoke heavy game may be hard to reclaim when things start going badly, but it is quite a marvel to behold when it does work.
+A smoke heavy game may be hard to reclaim when things start going badly, but it’s quite a marvel to behold when it does work.